 The extensive dining menu included an A La Carte option and a fancier tasting menu.
 We opted for A La Carte and dined on fresh local Oysters, Cheese Soufflé and a pumpkin curry.
 The wine list was a sight to behold, with a vast selection of classic and new world wines.
 With a little help from our Sommelier, we chose a classic French Bordeaux and a wonderful Italian Red on the following night.
 Young Jamie, our wine waiter (under sommelier?
 He must have a better title than that) looked after us with the wine preparation.
 He wheeled in this large chest that wouldn’t look out of place in a magic show.
 He gently advised us that it had a formal name (which I promptly forgot).

 The first night was hot enough to take coffee on the terrace as we watched the bats fly into the night.

-A thoroughly indulgent day of snoozing, spa treatments and a delicious Afternoon Tea rounded off the second and last day of our short trip.
+A thoroughly indulgent day of snoozing, spa treatments, and the famous and delicious Chewton Glen Afternoon Tea rounded off the second and last day of our short trip.

 We’d been at Chewton Glen for less than 48 hours but felt like we’d been there for days.
 The hotel grounds, beautiful manicured enveloped you in luxury cocooning you from reality for just a brief period!
 Free, fast wifi was readily available so you could stay connected if needed.

-We look forward to returning to Chewton Glen soon!
+We look forward to returning to Chewton Glen very soon.